Esri/developer-support/README.md

 Developer Support Repository
 =========================

-The vision behind this project is to connect GIS developers together by providing a place to share code.
+The vision behind this project is help support GIS developers and providing a place to share code.

-## Use this check list:
+## Conventions and Guidelines

+###Follow these guidelines when making a contribution

-Organize code samples according to programing languages If a programing language folder is missing create one We like lower case and dashes when defining folder names Create a new folder for each sample
+* Place code samples in folders according to programing language
+* Use lower case and dashes when creating new folder names
+* Always create a new folder for each new sample
-Add a readme file to the project folder describing what the code does Accept that code samples are not always plug and play Remove framework files and unnecessary files before contributing*
+* Add a readme along with each sample you share
+* Remove framework files and unnecessary files before contributing

-*Java, iOS, Android and .NET projects often come with files used by the IDE or compiler.
-Additionally, there are many frameworks out there like JQuery.
-These files should be removed before making a contribution.

 ###Esri developers helping developers, Redlands, CA